 Killington Resort is also making a lot of changes to prevent the spread of COVID-19, including a later opening than usual, limited mountain capacity, mask requirements, required reservations, and no group lessons or childcare.
 This article in the Mountain Times explains it all.

-Here is Killington’s website info about COVID-19.
+Here is Killington’s website info about how COVID-19 is affecting its 20-21 winter operations.

 Safety is our Priority!